rpicoin/rpicore/doc/init.md

-Sample init scripts and service configuration for RPICoind
+Sample init scripts and service configuration for rpicoind
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.

-    contrib/init/RPICoind.service:    systemd service unit configuration
+    contrib/init/rpicoind.service:    systemd service unit configuration
-    contrib/init/RPICoind.openrc:     OpenRC compatible SysV style init script contrib/init/RPICoind.openrcconf: OpenRC conf.d file
+    contrib/init/rpicoind.openrc:     OpenRC compatible SysV style init script contrib/init/rpicoind.openrcconf: OpenRC conf.d file
-    contrib/init/RPICoind.conf:       Upstart service configuration file
+    contrib/init/rpicoind.conf:       Upstart service configuration file
-    contrib/init/RPICoind.init:       CentOS compatible SysV style init script
+    contrib/init/rpicoind.init:       CentOS compatible SysV style init script

 1. Service User
 ---------------------------------

-All three startup configurations assume the existence of a "RPICoin" user and group.
+All three startup configurations assume the existence of a "rpicoin" user and group.
 They must be created before attempting to use these scripts.

 2. Configuration
 ---------------------------------

-At a bare minimum, RPICoind requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, RPICoind will shutdown promptly after startup.
+At a bare minimum, rpicoind requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, rpicoind will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that RPICoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that rpicoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If RPICoind is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+If rpicoind is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
 You can also generate one from the shell yourself like this:

 bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

-Once you have a password in hand, set rpcpassword= in /etc/RPICoin/RPICoin.conf
+Once you have a password in hand, set rpcpassword= in /etc/rpicoin/rpicoin.conf

-For an example configuration file that describes the configuration settings, see contrib/debian/examples/RPICoin.conf.
+For an example configuration file that describes the configuration settings, see contrib/debian/examples/rpicoin.conf.

 3. Paths
 ---------------------------------

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/RPICoind
+Binary:              /usr/bin/rpicoind
-Configuration file:  /etc/RPICoin/RPICoin.conf
+Configuration file:  /etc/rpicoin/rpicoin.conf
-Data directory:      /var/lib/RPICoind
+Data directory:      /var/lib/rpicoind
-PID file:            /var/run/RPICoind/RPICoind.pid (OpenRC and Upstart)
+PID file:            /var/run/rpicoind/rpicoind.pid (OpenRC and Upstart)
-                     /var/lib/RPICoind/RPICoind.pid (systemd)
+                     /var/lib/rpicoind/rpicoind.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the RPICoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the RPICoin user and group.
-Access to RPICoin-cli and other RPICoind rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the rpicoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the rpicoin user and group.
+Access to rpicoin-cli and other rpicoind rpc clients can then be controlled by group membership.

 4. Installing Service Configuration